i6/ibg/README.md

 Introduction
 ------------

-This repository contains the sources for the
-[Inform Beginner's Guide](http://www.firthworks.com/roger/IBG.html),
-henceforth known as the IBG.
+This repository contains the sources for an updated version of the [Inform Beginner's Guide](http://www.firthworks.com/roger/IBG.html), henceforth known as the IBG.
 This version is in a new source format that's more version-control and contributor-friendly: